2/9/2024

 CFO

-Yeah, it's Toby, Gustav.
+Yeah, it's Toby.
 Absolutely.
 We listed out the three and they're the three biggest factors in that order pretty much.
-So it's low material cost and lower freight cost and then thirdly, the third biggest factor, product mix, which again as I think we mentioned with our resales being lower this quarter, that's a factor in the product mix as well.
+So it's lower material cost and lower freight cost.
+And then thirdly, the third biggest factor, product mix, which again, as I think we mentioned with our resales being lower this quarter, that's a factor in the product mix as well.

 speaker

 Sure.
-And if you look where sort of spot prices or your contracts are at this moment, I appreciate they can change, but where we see the world is today in terms of raw mass and freight with the SWES and what have you.
-Do you expect a similar sort of -to-year impact going into H1 or can you help us understand sort of the bridge into the next year in terms of gross margin from these factors?
+And if you look where sort of spot prices or your contracts are at this moment, I appreciate they can change, but where we see the world as it is today in terms of raw mats and freight with the Suez and what have you.
+Do you expect a similar sort of year-to-year impact going into H1, or can you help us understand sort of the bridge into the next year in terms of gross margin from these factors?

 speaker

-If we step back, first of all, a little bit, we look at the gross margin for the year.
-We are at a very good level compared to historicals as you probably have seen and that is in a situation where we are not utilizing production fully of course.
-We have seen for quite a few quarters material cost and freight cost coming down and we are still selling a lot that we have on inventory to a point.
-So of course that should support the gross margin going forward.
-However, on the other hand, on the other side of the equation, we are also, there are some freight costs, so let's call it uncertainties given the Red Sea developments where there's been quite a drastic spike in a few weeks.
-So we'll see where that comes out in the next quarters and next couple of weeks.
-And then perhaps more importantly, we are ramping up production of some new product categories.
-It's good to see the utilization but of course we're also not as efficient as we are down the line when we produce things so that will burden the gross margin a little bit.
-But the good trends that supported us in Q4 should continue to support us also in the coming quarters.
+If we step back first of all a little bit, we look at the gross margin for the year, we are at a very good level compared to historicals, as you probably have not utilizing production fully, of course.
+We have seen for quite a few quarters material costs and freight costs coming down, and we are still selling a lot that we have on inventory to a point, so of course that should support the gross margin going forward.
+However, on the other hand, on the other side of the equation, we are also There are some costs, let's call it uncertainties, given the Red Sea developments, where there's been quite a drastic spike in a few weeks.
+We'll see where that comes out in the next couple of weeks.
+And then, perhaps more importantly, we are ramping up production of some new product categories.
+It's good to see the utilization, but of course we're also not as efficient as we are down the line when we're

 speaker

 Okay, great.
-And then if I may turn to a different topic, your launch of the new car seats here now in Q2.
-I believe that the previous ambition that was later pushed forward but presented with the CMD was that you're going to launch both a base, an infant and a toddler seat in the same quarter.
-Is that still the case now in Q2 that you launch all these three, I guess the base and whatever you launch, but you launch all of them at the same time or is it more spread out?
+And then if I may turn to a different topic, your launch of car seats here now in Q2.
+I believe that the previous ambition that was later pushed forward but presented with the CMD was that you were going to launch both a base, an infant and a toddler seat in the same quarter.
+Is that still the case now in Q2 that you launch all these three I guess the base and whatever you launch, but do you launch all of them at the same time, or is it more spread out?

 speaker